 Addressing insider risk in the current climate

 Still, those traditional controls by themselves fail to fully combat insider threats.
-Organizations need to adopt additional measures in the areas of data inventory and classification, data loss prevention across all platforms (phones, cloud, etc.), and remote working.
-Protecting an organization’s “crown jewels” of information, for example, first requires collaboration between information security and business leaders to agree on what assets are most valuable relative to others to establish risk tolerance.
-Organizations must also determine where the assets are located, by what means and systems they are accessed, and who has access to them.
+Organisations need to adopt additional measures in the areas of data inventory and classification, data loss prevention across all platforms (phones, cloud, etc.), and remote working.
+Protecting an organisation’s “crown jewels” of information, for example, first requires collaboration between information security and business leaders to agree on what assets are most valuable relative to others to establish risk tolerance.
+Organisations must also determine where the assets are located, by what means and systems they are accessed, and who has access to them.

 The ability to control negligent and malicious behaviors presented a challenge prior to the wholesale shift to a WFH environment, and it has only become more formidable since.
 Internal threat assessment findings released in 2018 found that a vast number of employees were transferring data to unencrypted devices, expanding the potential for phishing attacks by accessing personal emails on company machines, opening up data to the public through the improper use of cloud applications, and using a VPN to conceal visits to inappropriate and risky gaming, gambling and pornography websites.

-To further buttress traditional controls in an effort to mitigate insider risk, organizations should consider implementing a two-pronged strategic approach focusing on technology and the organization.
+To further buttress traditional controls in an effort to mitigate insider risk, organisations should consider implementing a two-pronged strategic approach focusing on technology and the organisation.
 Here are some key takeaways that can help companies formulate and execute the strategy.

 - Data Loss Prevention — Several tools can help address insider threats, including a security information and event management platform (SIEM), which collects and aggregates log data from other systems, and endpoint loss systems (DLP), which control access to certain files and file sharing.

-- Enterprise Cloud Security — Organizations are utilizing the cloud for a growing share of their computing needs, including software as a service (SaaS), infrastructure as a service (IaaS), and platform as a service (PaaS) applications.
+- Enterprise Cloud Security — Organisations are utilising the cloud for a growing share of their computing needs, including software as a service (SaaS), infrastructure as a service (IaaS), and platform as a service (PaaS) applications.
 But IT teams must have visibility over data and the ability to implement identity and control policies.[8,9]

 - Monitoring — In many cases, tools to detect abnormalities are already embedded in networks.
 Some SIEM vendors are incorporating user and entity behavior analytics (UEBA), which help to establish baseline behaviors and identify high-risk profiles, as well as activity, access and events associated with insider threats.
 As discussed in a recent Protiviti blog, however, the WFH environment requires an adjustment of these baselines.

-- Threat Modeling — Organizations should conduct threat modeling activities to identify, classify and prioritize threats and ensure effective documentation and reporting.
-These activities also can help the organization gain an understanding of how a technology interacts with external users and determine the threats, countermeasures and mitigations, and then rank those threats.
-Organizations also need to leverage a structured asset management process to identify critical assets essential to maintaining operations and achieving the organization’s mission.
+- Threat Modeling — Organisations should conduct threat modeling activities to identify, classify and prioritise threats and ensure effective documentation and reporting.
+These activities also can help the organisation gain an understanding of how a technology interacts with external users and determine the threats, countermeasures and mitigations, and then rank those threats.
+Organisations also need to leverage a structured asset management process to identify critical assets essential to maintaining operations and achieving the organisation’s mission.
 These can range from information about employees, contractors and vendors to buildings, vehicles and machinery.
 Additionally, the model needs to consider separation of duties and least-privilege concepts to ensure, where feasible, users and system services are granted the minimum access rights necessary to complete assigned tasks.